Check Out these Home Remedies for Acne

-Our skin also reflects how our intestines are feeling.
-All the toxins that accumulate in our intestine go directly into our blood stream and our body tries to flush them out through the skin.
+In fact, our skin also reflects how our intestines are feeling.
+All the toxins that accumulate in our intestine go directly into our bloodstream and our body tries to flush them out through the skin.

 We can keep our intestines clean by a balanced diet and by using an ancient remedy: natural warm water enemas.

-Another option is a clay poultice on your stomach.
-Mix red clay and water together until you get a thick paste.
+Finally, another option is a clay poultice on your stomach.
+Then, mix red clay and water together until you get a thick paste.
 Spread it over your stomach area and cover with a cloth or towel that wraps around your entire abdomen and your lower back.